 Most policies include a suicide clause that lays out what happens with the policy if the holder dies from suicide.
 It varies from one insurer to the next, but generally the suicide provision is valid for two years, meaning a claim can be denied if the death occurs within two years of purchasing the policy.

 Before issuing a policy, the provider analyses the applicant’s physical and mental health.
-If the applicant has issues with depression, proof of treatment and medication are more likely to lead the insurance company to insure the individual.
-If the applicant does not disclose pre-existing depression and mental health issues, the insurer would have grounds for payouts after suicidal death.
+If the applicant has issues with depression, proof of treatment and medication, the insurance company may be less likely to insure the individual.
+If the applicant does not disclose pre-existing depression and mental health issues, the insurer would have grounds to deny a claim after suicidal death.

 Employer Provided Policy

 If life insurance is received through an employer, it usually does not include a suicide clause.
 These kinds of corporate policies are likely to feature a waiting period of one to two years after purchase, but usually guarantee full coverage despite death by suicide.

 If the policy holder dies of suicide after the exclusionary period, the insurance company will pay a death benefit.